Deep Learning in Astrophysics: METHODOLOGICAL FOUNDATIONS

-Here $\mathbf{h}^{(l)}$ represents activations at layer $l$, $\mathbf{W}^{(l)}$ is the weight matrix connecting layers, and $\mathbf{b}^{(l)}$ is the bias vector.
-The function $f^{(l)}$ is a nonlinear activation applied element-wise—crucial because without it, multiple linear transformations would collapse to a single linear transformation\footnote{Modern deep learning predominantly uses ReLU $f(z) = \max(0, z)$, though alternatives like GELU $f(z) = z \cdot \Phi(z)$ (where $\Phi$ is the cumulative normal distribution) and Swish $f(z) = z \cdot \sigma(z)$ (where $\sigma$ is the sigmoid function) show similar performance.
-Empirical evidence shows that network performance remains consistent across activation choices that maintain non-vanishing gradients and exhibit sublinear growth \citep{Dubey2021}.
+Here, $\mathbf{h}^{(l)}$ represents activations at layer $l$, $\mathbf{W}^{(l)}$ is the weight matrix connecting layers, and $\mathbf{b}^{(l)}$ is the bias vector.
+The function $f^{(l)}$ is a nonlinear activation applied elementwise, which is crucial because without it, multiple linear transformations would collapse to a single linear transformation\footnote{Modern deep learning predominantly uses ReLU (rectified linear unit) $f(z) = \max(0, z)$, though alternatives like GELU (Gaussian error linear unit) $f(z) = z \cdot \Phi(z)$ (where $\Phi$ is the cumulative normal distribution) and Swish $f(z) = z \cdot \sigma(z)$ (where $\sigma$ is the sigmoid function) show similar performance.
+Empirical evidence shows that network performance remains consistent across activation choices that maintain nonvanishing gradients and exhibit sublinear growth \citep{Dubey2021}.
 For astronomy applications, architectural choices have far greater impact than activation functions.}.